dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 Furthermore, you can also configure additional settings through the Admin Console to provide a non-blocking notification that recommends an OS or application upgrade.
 This notification can be closed and the application may be used as normal.

+### Change your MDM authority without unenrolling managed devices <!--1103950-->

+You can change your MDM authority without having to contact Microsoft Support, and without having to unenroll and reenroll your existing managed devices.
+In the Configuration Manager console, you can change your MDM authority from Set to Configuration Manager (hybrid) to Microsoft Intune (standalone) or vice versa.

 ### See also
 See [What’s New in Microsoft Intune](whats-new-in-microsoft-intune.md) for details on recent developments.